datmt/spring-boot-demo-english/demo-orm-beetlsql/README.md

 # spring-boot-demo-orm-beetlsql

-> 此 demo 主要演示了 Spring Boot 如何整合 beetl sql 快捷操作数据库，使用的是beetl官方提供的beetl-framework-starter集成。集成过程不是十分顺利，没有其他的orm框架集成的便捷。
+> This demo mainly demonstrates how Spring Boot integrates the beetl sql quick operation database, using the beetl-framework-starter integration provided by beetl.
+The integration process is not very smooth, and there is no other orm framework integration convenience.

 ## pom.xml